Legacy of Leadership

 A handful of organizations have gone above and beyond in their support of our mission and our initiatives, and we recognize them here as part of our Legacy of Leadership.
 A special thank you to these organizations for their dedication to the Chamber!

-Learn more about one of our Chairman's Circle companies!
+Learn more about our Chairman's Circle companies!

 Associated Electric Cooperative has grown into a powerhouse for its member-owner systems since its formation in 1961.
 Today, Associated Electric is one of the lowest-cost generation and transmission cooperatives in the country with a diverse portfolio of generating resources, integrated transmission system and one of the highest bond ratings among G&Ts in the country.